-Tax tables or charts are used to calculate the tax you owe based on a number of variables.
-Tax tables are published by the Internal Revenue Service (IRS) and by each individual state that collects income tax.
-A typical tax table will show breakpoint income levels, above and below which different tax rates will apply.
+Tax tables are used to calculate the tax you owe based on your filing status and taxable income.
+They’re published by the Internal Revenue Service (IRS) and by each state that collects an income tax.

 U.S. Federal Income Tax Tables